bengscott2/process-review-steps/README.md

 ** If you want to create a readme or initialise git at this point that’s fine but you should be explaining why you are or are not doing either of those things.

 ** If you do decide to create a readme don’t spend too much time on it.
 If you spend too much time on it may again look like you’re trying to avoid coding.
-Maybe put your input/output table in the readme and a title.
+At this point a title and your planning is enough.
+The readme can be updated as your program grows.

+** If you decide to initialise git then now would be a good time to make your initial commit.

 ## Step 2 - WRITING SIMPLE TESTS
 * Create your file system